porcinus/Arma-3/mpmissions/README.md

 ## EscapeFromTanoaMOD.Tanoa
 This mission is based on the original "Escape from Malden" mission.
+I haven't decided so far if major modification like sub-missions will be added for this mission.
-English and French localized.
+English and French localized for added elements.

-##### Important note: Win condition glitch present in original mission is currently in Testing.
+##### Important note:

 [![prev](EscapeFromTanoaMOD.Tanoa%20preview/preview/main.jpg)](EscapeFromTanoaMOD.Tanoa%20preview/main.jpg)

 My main idea is to allow me and a group of friends to really enjoy this mission.

+WIP, some things still need to be done but look stable for now.
+Win condition glitch fix in Testing state (see "Regarding the original stuff" > "Win condition").

 What's done so far (may miss some for sure):
 ```